git-ecosystem/git-credential-manager/docs/architecture.md

 the input arguments from Git - `<protocol>://<host>[/<path>]` - no username is included even if present.

-Host providers are queried in turn (registration order) via the `IHostProvider.IsSupported` method and passed the input received from Git.
+Host providers are queried in turn, by priority (then registration order) via the `IHostProvider.IsSupported(InputArguments)` method and passed the input received from Git.
 If the provider recognises the request, for example by a matching known host name, they can return `true`.
 If the provider wants to cancel and abort an authentication request, for example if this is a HTTP (not HTTPS) request for a known host, they should still return `true` and later cancel the request.

+Host providers can also be queried via the `IHostProvider.IsSupported(HttpResponseMessage)` method and passed the response message from a HEAD call made to the remote URI.
+This is useful for detecting on-premises instances based on header values.
+GCM will only query a provider via this method overload if no other provider at the same registration priority has returned `true` to the `InputArguments` overload.

 Depending on the request from Git, one of `GetCredentialAsync` (for `get` requests), `StoreCredentialAsync` (for `store` requests) or